alphagov/inside-government-admin-guide/first-steps/gds-only-tasks.md

 You can also ask GDS to:

 * delete pages
 * create friendly URLs (FURLs)
 * create topical events
 * create new organisations or ministerial roles
 * create worldwide organisations

-You can also ask us (or tell us) about your needs for Publisher:
+You can also tell us about your needs for Publisher:

-* tell us about new user needs
+* tell us about new user needs that current formats don't accommodate
 * request new features
 * report bugs or issues
 * request analytics reports